Sikh Army Captain fights Pentagon to practice faith Bronze Star recipient asks court to protect turban and beard

 A Bronze Star recipient and West Point graduate, Captain Singh faces being forced to compromise his faith despite the fact that the military already accommodates nearly 50,000 soldiers with beards for medical or other reasons (NYT article.)
 The accommodation was only the fourth time the military has granted such an accommodation since imposing a ban in the 1980s.

 “Captain Singh is a decorated war hero.
-The Army should be trying to get more soldiers like him, not banning them from serving or punishing them for their beliefs,” said Eric Baxter, Senior Counsel at the Becket Fund for Religious Liberty, which represents Captain Singh.
+The Army should be trying to get more soldiers like him, not banning them from serving or punishing them for their beliefs,” said Eric Baxter, Senior Counsel at Becket, which represents Captain Singh.
 “It’s time for the Pentagon to stop playing games and start doing the right thing – for Captain Singh, for Sikh Americans, and for all Americans.”

 Captain Singh, a devout Sikh with a family history of military service, graduated West Point with honors and then served in Afghanistan, where he was awarded the Bronze Star for his work clearing IEDs.
 During his time in the Army, Captain Singh has completed Ranger School and his Master’s degree.
 After nine years of being forced to choose between his faith and his country, the Army granted him two back-to-back temporary religious accommodations that protect him into March 2016.
 However, just before next month’s deadline, and after Captain Singh passed standard protective-mask testing, the Army demanded he undergo a series of additional tests that other soldiers permitted to wear beards for medical reasons are not required to complete.
 This discriminatory testing could threaten Captain Singh’s ability to continue serving his country with a permanent accommodation.